Ewie1/CI_PP4_Wildlifers/README.md

 <img src="">
 </details>

-2. Create an app, give it a name for such as ci-pp4-the-diplomat, and select a region
+2. Create an app, give it a name similar to project name, and select a region
 <details>
 <img src="">
 <img src="">